cys9772/election-blog4/content/post/2024-09-22-blog-post-3-polling/index.md

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-2-1.png" width="672" />

 Immediately, we can notice some interesting trends.
-First, before COVID_19 hit, both democratic and republican **polling averages were roughly stable**.
-However, once COVID-19 was in full swing, we see a significant decline in Republican approval, likely due to the **public's perception of how the Trump was handling the pandemic**, on both healthcare and economic fronts.
-With George Floyd's death, we see a further decline in Republican approval, especially with handling **racial injustice and social upheaval**.
+First, before COVID-19 hit, both democratic and republican **polling averages were roughly stable**.
+However, once COVID-19 was in full swing, we saw a significant decline in Republican approval, likely due to the **public's perception of how Trump was handling the pandemic**, on both healthcare and economic fronts.
+With George Floyd's death, we see a further decline in Republican approval, especially in handling **racial injustice and social upheaval**.
 Both the RNC and DNCs showed a bump in approval allowing parties to get in front of viewers, increase media coverage, and **consolidate support**.

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-3-1.png" width="672" />

 Looking at 2024 polling averages, we see a **general candidate disapproval trend for both parties**.
 Particularly for the Biden administration, the democratic party was struggling to gain ground as the November election quickly approached.
-The sharp increase we observe for the democrats in July has to do largely with **Biden's decision to drop out of the race and endorse Kamala Harris** as the democratic presidential candidate.
-Moreover, her strong performance in the recent debate proved her capabilities as a leader and vision for the future which many American seemed to resonate with, **skyrocketing average polling approval past Trump**.
+The sharp increase we observed for the democrats in July has to do largely with **Biden's decision to drop out of the race and endorse Kamala Harris** as the democratic presidential candidate.
+Moreover, her strong performance in the recent debate proved her capabilities as a leader and her vision for the future which many Americans seemed to resonate with, **skyrocketing average polling approval past Trump**.

 Altogether, we can see the influence of major political, social, and health-related events on candidate approval, which can be captured by polling averages.
 Now the question is, do these polling behaviors provide any predictive power?
 Let's find out!